 How to get to Kjerag

-Kjerag is located outside of Stavanger, and easy to get to by bus.
+Kjerag is located outside of Stavanger, and easy to get to with our express bus.
 The bus drops you of and picks you up at Øygardsstøl, which is the starting point of your hike.

 Fact about the Kjerag hike